-Select a Chart element on a diagram or in the Project Browser, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.
+Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.

-On the Chart element's 'Properties s' dialog, click on the 'Source' tab, then on the 'CSV' child tab.
+On the Chart element's 'Properties' dialog, click on the 'Source' tab, then on the 'CSV' child tab.

-Ribbon Design > Element > Manage > Properties > Source > CSV Context Menu Right-click on element Properties Source CSV Keyboard Shortcuts Alt+Enter Source CSV Other Double-click on element Source CSV
+Ribbon Design > Element > Editors > Properties Dialog > Source > CSV

+Context Right-click on element Properties

+Menu Source CSV

+Keyboard Shortcuts Alt+Enter Source CSV Other Double-click on element Source CSV